This information will help you understand early stage cancer of the oral cavity (mouth), including symptoms, diagnosis, and treatment.Back to top

 Surgery to Treat Oral Cavity Cancer

+If your results show any signs of early stage oral cavity cancer, your doctor may recommend that you have surgery.
 Surgery is the most common treatment for pre-cancerous lesions (lesions that haven’t yet developed into cancer) and early cancers (lesions that are cancer but haven’t spread).
-Pre-cancerous lesions are removed to keep them from developing into cancer.
+Your doctor may decide to remove any pre-cancerous lesions to keep them from turning into cancer.

-The goals of treatment for early oral cavity cancer are to:
+The goals of treatment for early stage oral cavity cancer are to:

 - Cure the cancer.